RITlug/teleirc/.github/CONTRIBUTING.md

 ### Create Telegram bot

 Create a Telegram bot using the Telegram [BotFather](https://t.me/botfather).
-See [Teleirc documentation](https://teleirc.readthedocs.io/en/latest/quick-install/#create-a-telegram-bot) for more instructions on how to do this.
+See [TeleIRC documentation](https://teleirc.readthedocs.io/en/latest/quick-install/#create-a-telegram-bot) for more instructions on how to do this.

 ### Create Telegram group

 Create a new Telegram group for testing.
 Invite the bot user as another member to the group.
-Configure the Telegram bot to Teleirc specifications before adding it to the group.
+Configure the Telegram bot to TeleIRC specifications before adding it to the group.

 ### Register IRC channel